buuug7/utilities-css/CONTRIBUTING.md

 # Contributing

-+ keep simple, clean and easy use, we only accepted utility css. not component, for example [bootstrap]() Card.
+- keep simple, clean and easy use, we only accepted utility css.
-+ make your pull request on master branch.
+- make your pull request on master branch.